EvictionLab/eviction-lab-website/content/eviction-tracking/st-louis-mo.md

 {{% report_chart id="avg" data="/uploads/stlouis_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in St. Louis City and St. Louis County were slightly above average in January and February of 2020, but began to fall in March.<sup>1</sup> Filings in April, May, and June 2020 were significantly below average.
-Eviction filings increased by July 2020.<sup>2</sup>
+This plot shows monthly eviction filings in St. Louis City and St. Louis County over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)